Conrad III of Germany

 Conrad III (Konrad; Corrado; 1093 or 1094 – 15 February 1152) of the Hohenstaufen dynasty was from 1116 to 1120 Duke of Franconia, from 1127 to 1135 anti-king of his predecessor Lothair III, and from 1138 until his death in 1152 King of the Romans in the Holy Roman Empire.
-He was the son of Duke Frederick I of Swabia and Agnes, a daughter of the Salian Emperor Henry IV.
+He was the son of Duke Frederick I of Swabia and Agnes, a daughter of Emperor Henry IV.

 His reign saw the start of the conflicts between the Guelphs and Ghibellines.
 He was involved in the failed Second Crusade with Louis VII, where he would fight and lose at Doryleum and would later fall ill and return to Constantinople.
 After recuperating, he went to Jerusalem but would experience a string of failed sieges.
 Later returning from the Crusade, he was entangled in some conflicts with Welf VI's claim to the Duchy of Bavaria.
 On his deathbed, he designated his nephew Frederick Barbarossa as his successor instead of his son, Frederick IV, Duke of Swabia.

 Descent

 The origin of the House of Hohenstaufen in the Duchy of Swabia has not been conclusively established.
 As the name came from the Hohenstaufen Castle (built in 1105) Conrad's great-grandfather Frederick of Staufen was a count in the Riesgau and in 1053 became Swabian Count palatine.
-His son Frederick of Buren probably resided near present-day Wäschenbeuren and about 1050 married Countess Hildegard of Egisheim-Dagsburg from Alsace.
+His son Frederick of Buren probably resided near present-day Wäschenbeuren and about 1050 married Countess Hildegard of Egisheim from Alsace.

 Conrad's father took advantage of the conflict between King Henry IV of Germany and the Swabian duke Rudolf of Rheinfelden during the Investiture Controversy.
-When Rudolf had himself elected German anti-king at Forchheim in 1077, Frederick of Hohenstaufen remained loyal to the royal crown and in 1079 was vested with the Duchy of Swabia by Henry IV, including an engagement with the king's minor daughter Agnes.
+When Rudolf had himself elected German anti-king at Forchheim in 1077, Frederick of Hohenstaufen remained loyal to the royal crown and in 1079 was vested with the Duchy of Swabia by Henry IV, including an engagement with the king's daughter Agnes.
 He died in 1105, leaving two sons, Conrad and his elder brother Frederick II, who inherited the Swabian ducal title.
 Their mother entered into a second marriage with Babenberg margrave Leopold III of Austria.